-Once a year mothers of boys gather in Brisbane for a lunch to celebrate their ‘special’ status (details here).
+Once a year mothers of boys gather in Brisbane for a lunch to celebrate their ‘special’ status.
 It’s a fund raiser and an awareness raiser.
 Over the years, speakers have highlighted some of the key issues that young men face – bullying and road accidents are a couple that come to mind.
 But if you do a pink wash, you’re not welcome.
 This is just a gathering of mothers of boys.
 A founding member was famously booted off the committee when (after three sons) she had a girl.
 At first I thought this rather excessive.
 But the older my sons get, the more I realise how different it is – just having sons.
-No one in my house is ever going to need a dress for the school formal, heels and some bling to match.
-No one is going to share the curse of PMT or moan about boyfriends.
+No one in my house is likely to need a dress for the school formal, heels and some bling to match.
 And I’m not sure if that’s a good or a bad thing, but it makes things different.
 It also means that to avoid feeling like a stranger in my own home, I’ve had to embrace some of my boys’ interests.

 Apart from an unnatural interest in rugby, I have developed an inappropriate sense of humour.
-I laugh at Fat Mamma jokes.
-I laugh at toilet humour.
-I even made up my own orifice-related jokes for my tween adventure series, Hazard River.
+I laugh at toilet stories.
+I even made up my own orifice-related jokes for my kids’ adventure series, Hazard River.
 It was hard not to.
 I inhabited the mind of a ten-year-old boy to write the series – a few vomit and bottom anecdotes were inevitable.
 I’ve considered following this up with a series for older boys, but the idea of invading the mind of a teenage boy has me worried.
 It’s dark, scary and mysterious in there.

 I’ve just opened Steve Biddulph’s book Manhood for some direction on what lies ahead.
 Now I’m really scared.
 While we’ve been busy empowering girls, young men have been drifting along in an underfathered parallel state – getting drunk, getting violent, getting arrested and taking their own lives at an alarming rate – because they don’t know how to be good men.